 Choice clarification question

-We conducted a chi-square test contrasting the choice made in the replication dichotomous choice between the INC and CFL lightbulb with their choice in the clarification question.
+We conducted a chi-square test contrasting the choice made in the replication dichotomous choice between the LED and CFL lightbulb with their choice in the clarification question.

 Outliers and exclusions

 In the original study, the authors excluded participants that failed to follow the instructions, though the details were a bit vague.
 We instead implemented forced comprehension checks and validation, and we therefore do not classify outliers in the current replication, and aim to include all the data collected in our analysis.
 For exploratory exclusions in case we fail to find support for the hypotheses, see section “Exclusion criteria” in the supplementary materials.